atom/atom/docs/configuring.md

   - singleTrailingNewline: Whether to reduce multiple newlines to one at the end of files
 - wrapGuide
   - columns: Soon to be replaced by editor.preferredLineLength
+- vim
+  - enabled: Enable vim-style editor mode.
+Set to true to enable (defaults to false)

 ## Reading Config Settings